 - In the original game you can’t skip cutscenes, while in SADX you can

 Some people say they prefer SADX to SA1 because SADX runs at 60 FPS and everything else doesn’t matter.
 Some might argue that in a game about fast and precise movement 30 FPS is a dealbreaker.
-Ultimately it comes down to preferring better visuals with lower framerate in SA1 over better framerate with poor visuals in the supposedly “enhanced” port, or the other way around.
+Ultimately you have to choose better visuals with lower framerate in SA1 or better framerate with poor visuals in the supposedly “enhanced” port.
 However, the increased framerate is a purely technical advantage that scales with the hardware the game is played on.
 All the developers did in SADX was untick the Dreamcast version’s framerate limiter in other areas of the game.
 This involved almost no programming effort because this functionality was already there in the original game and, while it’s indeed an advantage, saying SADX is better just because it runs at 60 FPS is like saying the awful PC port is the best version because you can run it at higher resolutions.
 Technically speaking it’s true to some extent – if there wasn’t a PC version, we wouldn’t have all these mods, for example.
 It’s fine to prefer whichever version for different reasons, but such technical advantages cannot be used as excuses to defend downgrades to the game’s visual quality and general lack of effort put into the ports.
 Technical stuff aside, design issues, removed effects and things like poor texture compression still stand.
 In addition, these technical enhancements are poorly implemented in SADX.

 On the surface both 60 FPS and skippable cutscenes are unquestionable improvements.
 It’s certainly better to have the game running at a higher framerate, and it’s nice to be able to skip cutscenes.
 However, in SADX these features are inconsistent with the main game, poorly implemented or downright broken.

 Let’s start with the framerate “improvement”.
 First of all, let’s remember that unlocking 60 FPS in this game isn’t a major technological feat per se – the Dreamcast version was originally targeting 60 FPS, but sometime during development it switched to 30 FPS.
+The game’s physics engine is still running at 60 FPS even on the Dreamcast, and is using mostly the same values in both versions of the game.
 You can still see the original version running at 60 FPS in some older Sonic Adventure promotional footage.
 Also, the Dreamcast version runs at 60/50 FPS in Twinkle Circuit and in the menus.
 SADX merely enables the already built-in functionality for the rest of the game.
 There are even codes to unlock 60 FPS in the Dreamcast version, although the game certainly struggles with maintaining it on the Dreamcast.
 It makes sense that it was disabled because even at 30 FPS the Dreamcast struggles in graphically heavy areas like Final Egg 2.
 Thankfully there are only a few areas in the game where that happens.

 Even though the port switched to 60 FPS, the game’s internal logic was not adjusted properly for the increased framerate, which made it run at double the original speed in many cases.
-Nearly everything that has any sort of movement or animation is twice as fast in SADX, which results in changing the game’s difficulty (for better or worse), or making certain effects less visible.
+A lot of things that have movement or animation are twice as fast in SADX, which results in changing the game’s difficulty (for better or worse), or making certain effects less visible.
 There are also cases when the increased framerate causes errors in the game’s programming because the internal timers were not adjusted for 60 FPS, and as a result some things don’t behave as intended.

 The most recognizable example of the game’s logic not being adjusted properly for 60 FPS is the behavior of the Leon badnik.
 In the original game it appears, performs a tongue lash attack and becomes invisible, only to appear again in a few seconds if the player is within its sight range.
 In SADX, however, Leons almost never attack the player, and prefer to disappear almost immediately, making it difficult to attack them, let alone get hit by them.
 In Knuckles’ Lost World it’s much more difficult to get a piece of the Master Emerald when it’s inside one of these badniks because they keep disappearing.